anchore/syft/internal/capabilities/generate/README.md

 - `json_schema_types` - converted from metadata_types

 **Sections:**
-- Entire `application:` section: a flat mapping of the application config keys relevant to catalogers
+- `appconfig.yaml`: contains the `application:` section with app-level config keys relevant to catalogers
-- Entire `configs:` section: a flat mapping of the API-level cataloger config keys, for each cataloger (map of maps)
+- `configs:` section in each ecosystem file: config structs used by catalogers in that ecosystem

 #### MANUAL Fields
 These are preserved across regeneration and must be edited by hand: